Copyright 1994 - 2023 Bill's Bible Basics

 Last Updated :

-My Personal Witnessing Endeavors, False Accusations, Why Some People Resist, Why I Share God's Word, Book Of Books, Recognizing Our Limitations, Desiring To Know More, Online Bible Assistant, Computers For His Glory, A Lifetime Study Of God's Word, False Gods Of Self, Ego And Pride, Become As Fools To Learn, Kick Against Pricks, Law Or Spirit?, Paul's Pharisaical Blindness, Paul's Transformation, New Wine In New Bottles, King Solomon's Final Advice, Snare Of Worldly Wisdom, Doctrinal Net Of The Pharisees, Depth Of God's Wisdom And His Unfathomable Ways, Born-Again Experience, Faith Of A Little Child, Blind Faith, Trust In His Word And God's Care, Jesus Christ The True Rock And Stumbling Stone
+My Personal Witnessing Endeavors, False Accusations, Why Some People Resist, Why I Share God's Word, Book Of Books, Recognizing Our Limitations, Desiring To Know More, Online Bible Assistant, Computers For His Glory, A Lifetime Study Of God's Word, False Gods Of Self, Ego And Pride, Become As Fools To Learn, Kick Against Pricks, Law Or Spirit?, Paul's Pharisaical Blindness, Paul's Transformation, New Wine In New Bottles, King Solomon's Final Advice, Snare Of Worldly Wisdom, Doctrinal Net Of The Pharisees, The Depth Of God's Wisdom And His Unfathomable Ways, Nicodemus' Conversation With Jesus And The Born Again Experience, Faith Of A Little Child, Blind Faith, Trust In God's Word And The Lord's Care

-As some of my regular readers know, I have a tendency to uplift the Lord and share His Word whenever, and wherever, the opportunity arises.
-Besides passing out Gospel tracts on the street whenever I am out, undoubtedly, my primary means of witnessing is via our online ministry; however, because the Internet is not the perfect medium for expressing one's thoughts and feelings, sometimes my motivations are called into question, and even misinterpreted.
-It seems that some people erroneously assume that the main reason why I am so forthright in my evangelical endeavors, is because, in my pride, I want to boast of my own spirituality, and impress people with my knowledge of the Bible.
+As some of my longtime readers will know, I have a tendency to uplift the Lord and share His wonderful Word whenever, and wherever, the opportunity arises.
+Currently, due to both my age and my health, my primary means of witnessing is by way of my online ministry.
+That is, Bill's Bible Basics, and the Christian Social Network.
+However, because the Internet is not the perfect medium for expressing one's thoughts and feelings, sometimes my motivations are called into question, and can even be grossly misinterpreted.
+It seems that some people erroneously assume that the primary reason why I am so forthright in my evangelical endeavors, is because, in my pride, I want to boast of my own spirituality, and impress people with my particular knowledge of the Bible.

-To be quite frank, this assumption is the furthest thing from the truth; and may the Lord forgive me if I have ever yielded to such a temptation, and such vanity; although I honestly don't believe that I have.
-It seems to me that one of the reasons why some of these people make this silly accusation against me, as well as against other Christians, is because they are looking for any valid excuse, and any justification -- at least valid in their own minds -- in order to legitimize their resistance against the conviction, and against the truth of God's Spirit, which is often conveyed through ministries such as this one.
+To be quite frank, this assumption is really the furthest thing from the truth.
+May the Lord forgive me if I have ever yielded myself to such a temptation, and to such vanity.
+To be honest, I don't believe that I have.
+It seems to me that one of the reasons why some of these people make this silly accusation against me, as well as against other Christians, is because they are looking for any valid excuse, and any justification -- at least valid in their own deceived minds -- which they can use to try to legitimize their resistance against the conviction, and against the truth of God's Holy Spirit, which is often conveyed through ministries such as this one.
 This subtle tactic is nothing new.
-As we read in the Gospel of John:
+Consider what we read in the third chapter of the Gospel of John:

 "And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God."